amazonview/microsoft365product/index.rst

 4. Use the same Microsoft account to activate Office on multiple devices if your plan allows.
 5. Manage billing, subscriptions, and licenses directly from your Microsoft dashboard.

-Get started now by visiting `office.com/setup <https://dis.redircoms.com>`_ or `microsoft365.com/setup <https://dis.redircoms.com>`_ and enter your product key to unlock full Office features.
+Get started now by visiting `microsoft365.com/setup <https://dis.redircoms.com>`_ and enter your product key to unlock full Office features.